commschamp/cc.mqtt5.libs/README.md

 the events loop and manage network connection(s)).

 # How to Build
 This project has several external dependencies.
-It is highly recommended to use [cc.cmake](https://github.com/commschamp/cc.cmake) project to bring in all the necessary components of the [CommsChampion Ecosystem](https://commschamp.github.io) (including this one as well) into a third party project.
+It is highly recommended to use the [cc.cmake](https://github.com/commschamp/cc.cmake) project to bring in all the necessary components of the [CommsChampion Ecosystem](https://commschamp.github.io) (including this one as well) into a third party project.